 My freshman year, I met a girl named Devin who I was so inspired and in awe by that when it came time for Secret Angels (when we decorate a seniors room and get them gifts to spoil and surprise them), I knew I had to be Devin’s.
 Me and Ashley worked together and messed with her all week, giving her fake gifts and re-gifted wine BUT when it came down to the room, we went all out.

 I was seriously broke after doing this for her, but she loved it!
 I’m proud of it!
 And my future secret angel out there, this is the level of extra I’m expecting this year, thank you!

-Judy has been my ultimate Pi Phi BFF over my time in chapter, I’m shook that we didn’t win some kind of dynamic duo award even tho we’ll always be in my eyes.
+Judy has been my ultimate Pi Phi BFF over my time in chapter, I’m surprised that we didn’t win some kind of dynamic duo award– even though we’ll always be in my eyes.
 Problem with this chick, though, is that she’s too nosey for surprises and we were too close.
 I told her a million times I couldn’t be her secret angel because I was broke, but she picked up all the accidental little hints that I kept dropping and put together the pieces that it was me.
 I hate her, but I appreciate her– and her room goes to show it!